germankuber/KliverOnChain/README.md

         purchase_timeout_seconds: 86400  # 24 hours
 ```

-### Deploy All Contracts
+### Complete Deployment (Recommended)

-**Recommended approach** - deploys everything in correct order with automatic configuration:
+Deploys all contracts in the correct order with automatic configuration:

 ```bash
 cd deploy